AMGN vs GILD — Multi-factor Comparison

 Bottom line

-AMGN and GILD diverge most on insider flow (AMGN 50 vs 10) and options flow (GILD 72 vs 42).
-They are most aligned on short interest (within 0 points).
+AMGN and GILD diverge most on insider flow (AMGN 50 vs 10) and quality (AMGN 80 vs 57).
+They are most aligned on spillover (within 0 points).
 Research signal — not investment advice.

 Compare tickers